gherkins05/6A-Software-Coursework/docs/source/installation.rst

 **Initialise PostgreSQL Database**

-Ensure 'PostgreSQL<https://www.postgresql.org/>'_ is installed and running on your device
+Ensure `PostgreSQL <https://www.postgresql.org/>`_ is installed and running on your device